Aalto5G/RealmGateway/DOCUMENTATION.md

 again by the kernel, this time entering a different connection track zone.

+## Protecting Customer Edge Switching

+### DNS

 ### Protecting DNS

-The following chains apply in qbf-xxxx Linux bridge when an incoming packet is UDP port 53.
+The following chains apply in qbf-xxxx Linux bridge when an incoming packet is UDP port 53:

 * Blacklist: Banned sources and/or domains.
   * Match IP source and DROP
   * Match (S)FQDN and DROP - Use string extension (include !string SOA record)